mauricioferragut/mauricioferragut.github.io/README.md

 # Mauricio's Portfolio

+Can enable github pages for a repo in the settings for that repo.
-Can add links to all your repos as follows:
+Then, you can add links to all your repos as follows:
 <a href="linkhere"> Hyperlink Text </a>

 ## Activity 9.1 Repo